microsoft/elastic-db-tools-for-java/README.md

 # Elastic database tools for JAVA (Azure SQL Database)
-Elastic database tools client library allows JAVA developers to create applications that use database sharding in Azure SQL Database.
+The elastic database client library allows JAVA developers to create applications that use database sharding in Azure SQL Database.
 This repository contains the library/tools along with a sample project.
-For C# version of the database tools client library, see https://github.com/Azure/elastic-db-tools.
+For the C# version of the database tools client library, see https://github.com/Azure/elastic-db-tools.

 # Prerequisites
 * A Java Developer Kit (JDK), v 1.8 or later